 5 Tips for Holiday Cooking with Kids

 Friends, the struggle is real!
-Preparing the house and cooking up a huge meal for company while feeling pressure to manage the mood and social entertainment of your kids...not anyone's idea of fun!
+Preparing the house and cooking up a nice meal for company while feeling pressure to manage the mood and social entertainment of your kids...not anyone's idea of fun!
 (Not fun for your kids either!
 They would prefer a calm, and non-stressed mama!)

 But you're the only adult in the house and folks are coming to your place to eat...no stopping that...!
 What do you do to maintain everyone's sanity?

 I offer you the strategy of putting those children to work!